 Student Records: Current official academic student files are maintained in fire-proof file cabinets or stored in rooms equipped with sprinklers.
 Platt College maintains all files on-site for a period of at least five years from the last date of attendance.
 Student transcripts and enrollment agreements are maintained permanently.
 Students should report a change of address or name change to the registrar immediately as they occur.
-It is important that students keep the college informed of any change of address during the course of their enrollment as well as after graduation.
+It is important that students keep the college informed of any change of address during their enrollment as well as after graduation.

 Events: Platt College hosts various events throughout the year for its students.
-Students have the opportunity to participate in career fairs, symposiums, lecture series, and museum visits.
-Students receive information from successful businesspeople who address important issues concerning graphic design, multimedia, information technology networking, and health care careers.
+Students can participate in career fairs, symposiums, lecture series, and museum visits.
+Students receive information from a variety of businesspeople who address various topics / issues related to graphic design, multimedia, information technology networking, and healthcare careers.